 Marital property, with a few exceptions, is defined as property acquired by the parties during the marriage.
-When a divorce occurs, marital property is divided in Georgia based on the principle of “equitable division.”
+When a divorce occurs, marital property in Georgia is divided based on the principle of “equitable division.”
 Equitable division means that property will be divided fairly, not necessarily equally, based on a variety of factors.

 You, your spouse, or both of you may own a business.
-There are a lot of factors to consider when business assets must to be divided in an equitable manner.
+There are a lot of factors to consider when business assets must be divided in an equitable manner.
 Each party’s role in the business, the company’s reputation (often referred to as “good will”), the income, and associated debts are only a few issues that have to be addressed.

 Our attorneys will carefully review all of your assets, including your business, and ask you a lot of questions about when all of the assets were acquired, and how the assets were purchased.
 We have years of experience litigating, mediating, and settling equitable division issues.